kadogo/easy-builder/README.md

 ### Yad

-* Tested on Debian Buster
+* Tested on Debian Bookworm

-* Image: Debian Stretch
+* Image: Debian Buster
 * It build an AppImage